jaredwolff/plm-rs/Readme.md

 ## Migrations

 `diesel migration run` to get to the latest
-`diesel migration rever` to roll back
+`diesel migration revert` to roll back

 ## Roadmap